lipetsk-digital/HomeLibraryAI/README.md

 - `locale`: str - prefered language by user's selection
 - `inline`: int - last ID of message with inline keyboard.
 Used to remember remove these keyboard, when they are no longer needed

-Cathegory selection:
+Category selection:

 - `action`: str - name of the action to run after the user selects a category
 - `can_add`: bool - can the user enter the name of a new category when he select it
-- `cathegory`: str - name of the cathegory, selected by user
+- `category`: str - name of the category, selected by user

 Book data:
 - `photo_filename`: str - relative path to file with original photo on S3 storage of the book cover